-Task 6 Deliverables: A report summarizing findings and recommendations.
-This will be included in Draft and Final Study Report.
+Deliverables: A memo summarizing findings and recommendations.
+This will be included in the Draft and Final Versions of the Trail Study Report.

 TASK 7: Economic Impact

 Based on the findings from Task 2.6 and review of peer trail literature review in Florida on economic spending from trail use, CONSULTANT will determine potential economic impact of the Trail on the local economy.